White Cube

 White Cube is a contemporary art gallery founded by Jay Jopling in London in 1993.
-The gallery has two branches in London: White Cube Mason's Yard in central London and White Cube Bermondsey in South East London; White Cube Hong Kong, in Central, Hong Kong Island; White Cube Paris, at 10 avenue Matignon in Paris; and White Cube Seoul, which opened in 2023 at 6 Dosan-daero in Seoul.
+The gallery has two branches in London: White Cube Mason's Yard in central London and White Cube Bermondsey in South East London, as well as White Cube Hong Kong, in Central, Hong Kong Island; White Cube Paris, at 10 avenue Matignon in Paris; and White Cube Seoul, that opened in 2023 at 6 Dosan-daero in Seoul.

 In October 2023, White Cube opened public gallery spaces and private viewing rooms in New York City's Upper East Side, in a three-floor building at 1002 Madison Avenue.

 The Hoxton Square space in the East End of London closed at the end of 2012 and the São Paulo gallery in 2015.
 The West Palm Beach space in Florida closed at the end of 2023.

 History

 Early beginnings

 White Cube is a gallery owned and run by the art dealer Jay Jopling (an Old Etonian and son of a Conservative MP) who, until September 2008, was married to artist Sam Taylor-Wood.
 It first opened in May 1993 in a small, square room in Duke Street, St James's, a traditional art dealing street in the West End of London.
 In that location there was a gallery rule that an artist could only be exhibited once.
 The gallery gained its reputation by being the first to give one-person shows to many of the Young British Artists (YBAs), including Tracey Emin and Gavin Turk.